xyngular/py-xinject/README.md

 There is a concept of an app-root, and thread-root contexts.

-By default, each Resource subclass will be shared between different threads,
+By default, each Dependency subclass will be shared between different threads,
 ie: it's assumed to be thread-safe.

-You can indicate a Resource subclass should not be shared between threads by inheriting from `glazy.resource.ThreadUnsafeResource` instead, or by setting the **class attribute** (on your custom sub-class of Resource) `glazy.resource.Resource.resource_thread_sharable` to `False`.
+You can indicate a Dependency subclass should not be shared between threads by inheriting from `glazy.resource.ThreadUnsafeResource` instead, or by setting the **class attribute** (on your custom sub-class of Dependency) `glazy.resource.Dependency.resource_thread_sharable` to `False`.

 Things that are probably not thread-safe in general are resources that contain network/remote type connections/sessions/clients.